robvanderleek/create-issue-branch/README.md

 ![Vercel](https://vercelbadge.vercel.app/api/robvanderleek/create-issue-branch)

-A GitHub App/Action that automates the creation of issue branches (either automatically after assigning an issue or after commenting on an issue with a ChatOps command: `/create-issue-branch` or `/cib`).
+A GitHub App/Action that automates the creation of issue branches (either automatically, or after assigning an issue, or after commenting on an issue with a ChatOps command: `/create-issue-branch` or `/cib`).

 Built in response to this feature request issue: https://github.com/isaacs/github/issues/1125 (that issue is now closed and the